Decidim::ActionDelegator

 ActionDelegator does not provides new Components or Participatory Spaces but enhances some functionalities in them.

-• On the other, each set of census can work with a different set of weights and delegation.
+On the other, each set of census can work with a different set of weights and delegation:

-Extended consultation results
+Extended elections results

-This gem modifies the consultation's results page adding two extra columns Membership type and Membership weight.
-This is based on the census uploaded for each consultation and the weights assigned to each participant.
+.
+This is based on the census uploaded for each election and the weights assigned to each participant.

 Authorization verfifier and SMS gateway setup